infotus/mobile-app-docs/docs/index.md

 Level up section is has 3 buttons and linked to exp card purchase view, daily tasks view and Cheer purchase view respectively.

 #### Daily Tasks
 [Daily](img/navigation/dailytasksview.png) is only linked to Profile view.
 Divided 3 main stack [views](img/layout/dailytaskslayout.png).
-User Info section;  most of datas are retrieve from Firebase db, only cheer data value retrieve from AWS db.
+User Info section;  most of datas are retrieve from Firebase database, only cheer data value retrieve from AWS database.
 Daily Login section; contain UI view and related functions.
 Daily Missions section; Information about mission and button for collecting reward, buttons are will active when user finised the task otherwise will be inactive.
 Active buttons color is orange, inactive buttons color is gray.
 Every task has different shop points and exp point.

 ### Chat Room
 [Chat](img//navigation/chatroomview.png) is linked to [Signin](img/navigation/siginview.png) and [Home](img/navigation/homeview.png) through to butttons in Top section [view](img/layout/chatroomlayout.png).
 Chat section shows list of the message save in Firebase --> Msgs documents.
 Bottom section; image picker and emoji view list hidden under plus "+" button and send button will hidden until user type any text or select any image(or emoji).
 Top section and Section backgrounds are synchronized with ui button style.